 My name is Alexis Scott.
-I’m from Southern Illinois and act as the cat mom to my two fur babies (named Boss and Sassy respectively, and no I did not name them, but I wish I could take credit for that.)
+I’m from Southern Illinois and I have a wild house full of fur babies.
 Besides photography, I enjoy traveling the world with my high school sweetheart and I’m open to trying anything once.
 (Well, mostly anything.
 I’d like to think I have an open mind to everything.)

 I have always enjoyed art in its various forms, but I never considered myself “artistic” by any means.
 I could never figure out how to recreate what I was envisioning in my head.
 This was very frustrating as I felt I had some great ideas, but could never bring them to life.
 I find it funny that photography turned out to be that one thing I ended up sticking with and really enjoying.
 Growing up I hated being in front of the camera; I even went as far to avoid them as much as possible.
 I guess the only way to truly hide from a camera is to be the one taking the shots.